jas-dev/snowflake-access-queries/README.md

 ### Known issues

-At this time `snowflake-connector-python` is v3.6.0 and only compatible with Python up to version 3.10, with 3.12 support TBD pending [release of v3.7.0](https://github.com/snowflakedb/snowflake-connector-python/blob/main/DESCRIPTION.md).
-If you attempt to install the connector with Python 3.12 you will encounter errors.
+- `snowflake-connector-python` v3.6.0 is only compatible with Python up to version 3.10.
+For Python 3.12 support ensure the connector is [v3.7.0](https://github.com/snowflakedb/snowflake-connector-python/blob/main/DESCRIPTION.md).
+- This method is timezone-naive, meaning the timezone-aware datetime objects have been converted to timezone-naive; this is because pandas cannot write timezone-aware datetime objects directly to an Excel file.
+Fortunately, if you need to preserve timezone-aware objects, there are solutions for that using alternative methods and/or packages which are outside of the scope of this script.

 ### Installation